tmtsoftware/icd/icd-git/README.md

 $ icd-git --publish --subsystem TEST:1.2 --target TEST2:1.0 --user $USER --password XXXXX --comment "Another update" Created ICD version 1.2 based on TEST-1.2 and TEST2-1.0
 ```

+To ingest an ICD for two subsystems into the local ICD database, use a command like this:

+    $ icd-git --ingest --subsystem TEST --target TEST2

+This deletes the current ICD database,
+loads the ICD model files (with version history) for the TEST and TEST2 subsystems into the ICD database,
+and reads the ICD version information from GitHub and updates the database.
+After running this command,
+you can use the icd web app to browse the ICD or use the `icd-db` command line app to generate a pdf
+of the ICD.

+If you leave off the `--subsystem` and `--target` options, all subsystems and ICDs are ingested into the database:

+    $ icd-git --ingest --subsystem TEST --target TEST2

+It is also possible to ingest only specific versions of subsystems:

+    $ icd-git --ingest --subsystem TEST:1.2 --target TEST2:1.1

+In that case, only ICDs that include those subsystem versions will be defined.